Fire Spotted at Russian Diplomatic Building in DC

 The normally quiet building was also the scene of heavy vehicle traffic coming in and out of the driveway all day.
 Most of the lights were on Friday evening.

 The fire at the DC diplomatic outpost followed similar reports at the Russian consulate in San Francisco, which is also being closed down.
-It also capped off over 24-hours of frenetic activity at the DC building that included people moving large boxes and piles of black garbage bags in the driveway, and then quickly packing them into cars.
+It also capped off over 24 hours of frenetic activity at the DC building that included shouting as people moved large boxes and piles of black garbage bags into the driveway, and then quickly packed them into cars.